 Broccoli is high in vitamins, low in calories and can be used to make a variety of delicious dishes, including casseroles, soups and salads.
 Enjoy this recipes for broccoli mushroom casserole.

 Broccoli is a popular vegetable all around the world.
 It has a vast history dating back to Ancient Rome.
 Broccoli is related to cabbage, kale, cauliflower and other plants of the same species.
 There are many types of broccoli and broccoli hybrids.
 The primary type, dubbed Calabrese in Britain, is just referred to as broccoli in the United States.
 Other types including sprouting broccoli, purple cauliflower and broccolini - a cross between Chinese kale

 During the Middle Ages, broccoli was not often found outside Italy but slowly made its way to parts of England and France.
 Broccoli was introduced in the United States by the Italian immigrants in the early 1800s, where it was cultivated and mass produced soon after.

-Broccoli nutritionBroccoli is incredibly high in Vitamin C and in Vitamin K. It also as a wide variety of trace vitamins and other nutrients, such as Vitamin A, beta carotene, calcium, iron, magnesium and much more.
+Broccoli is incredibly high in Vitamin C and in Vitamin K. It also as a wide variety of trace vitamins and other nutrients, such as Vitamin A, beta carotene, calcium, iron, magnesium and much more.
 One cup of raw broccoli contains 135% of the recommended daily allowance of Vitamin C. It is also a low calorie food.
 A cup of raw broccoli contains only 31 calories and no fat.

 which help boost and strengthen the immune system to elevate anti-viral and anti-cancer responses.
 Regular consumption of broccoli may also lower the risk of contracting prostate cancer.

 Broccoli is often boiled or steamed to be eaten as a side dish.
 Broccoli may also be eaten raw.
 Other methods to prepare broccoli include microwaving, grilling or frying.
 Broccoli is oftentimes added to soups and salads.
 Some types of dishes that include broccoli as the main component are broccoli casserole and broccoli chowder.
 Here's one of my favorite broccoli casseroles.

 Broccoli mushroom casserole